 Keep a Hiking Journal

 What activities do your kids love while hiking?
-Share your comments below.
+Share your comments in the Earth911 Forum.

 Feature image courtesy of Ann Fisher